Brass Basket-Hilted Broadsword

 Donald McBane, possibly Scotland’s most talented fencing master of the 18th Century, wrote a book titled The Expert Swordsman’s Companion (1728), which centered around this style of sword.

-This replica basket-hilted broadsword is finished with a brass basket and comes with a metal scabbard.
+This replica basket-hilted broadsword is finished with a brass basket and comes with a scabbard.
 It is a real piece of Scottish History.